SocksTheWolf/TwitchAdOverlay/README.md

 This will be going over how to run the system locally rather than via StreamElements and Streamer.bot.
 That setup is covered by the video nutty made.

 1. Create a new application via [Twitch developer console](https://dev.twitch.tv/console).
 This will give you a client id that you will use later.
 2. [Generate an OAuth token](https://twitchapps.com/tokengen/) for your new client id.
-You will need the following scopes: `channel:edit:commercial channel_commercial channel_read`
+You will need the following scopes: `channel:read:ads channel:edit:commercial channel_commercial channel_read`

    **NOTE:** Make sure your redirect URL is properly set on the developer console.
 4. Grant your new application a sign-in to your account.